 After the flood, the growing population that descended from Noach’s sons used the same language to communicate.
 As the families traveled westward, they found a plain in the land of Shinar where they settled.
 During this time, they decided to make bricks and mortar to build a city with a tower with a top reaching up into the heaven.
 They wanted to make a name for themselves and not be scattered throughout the earth.

-Adonai descended from His heavenly realm to see the tower and the city.
-In the Hebrew the alef bet or the ‘sign’ of Yeshua comes before the word ‘see’ suggesting it was Yeshua who ‘descended’ and saw.
-Because the people were united with one language, he realized they could accomplish anything they wanted.
-Adonai called forth his divine council and said, “Come, let’s go down and confuse their language, so that they won’t understand each other’s speech” (Genesis 11:6).
-After He confused their language, He scattered them all over the earth; they had to stop building the city and its tower.
+Because the people were united with one language, Adonai realized the people could accomplish anything they wanted.
+Adonai called forth his Divine Council and said, “Come, let’s go down and confuse their language, so that they won’t understand each other’s speech” (Genesis 11:6).
+After Adonai confused their language, they had to stop building the city and its tower.
+He did what they wanted to avoid –– He scattered them all over the earth.

-Elohim [God] stands in the divine assembly; there with the elohim [gods], he judges: “How long will you go on judging unfairly, favoring the wicked?”
+“Elohim [God] stands in the divine assembly; there with the elohim [gods], he judges: “How long will you go on judging unfairly, favoring the wicked?”
 (Psalm 82:1).

 “For we are not struggling against human beings, but against the rulers, authorities and cosmic powers governing this darkness, against the spiritual forces of evil in the heavenly realm” (Ephesians 6:12).